Secure Your Visa To Dream Country

 If you’re a tourist on vacation, attending a family program, or seeking medical treatment in the US, you should apply for a tourist visa under the B-2 category.

 If you are puzzled by categorization, there is good news.
-US Embassy Dhaka normally issues tourist visas with both B1/B2 categories, even if you apply for a particular one.
-Also, if you are confused about which one to choose, you can choose both B1/B2 while applying, or be specific depending on your circumstances.
+The US Embassy in Dhaka normally issues tourist visas with both B1/B2 categories, even if you apply for a particular one.
+Also, if you are unsure which to choose, you can select both B1/B2 when applying, or be specific based on your circumstances.

 Documents for the US Visa from Bangladesh

 There is no set of documents required from the embassy.
-You should bring documents that might prove your genuineness as a visitor to the US and show strong home ties/ incentives for you to return to Bangladesh.
+You should bring documents that might prove your bona fides as a visitor to the US and demonstrate strong home ties/incentives for you to return to Bangladesh.

-The consular officers in the US Embassy Dhaka don’t normally ask for any documents from the applicants except their passports.
-However, we still recommend that the applicants bring the necessary documents if the Consular Officer asks for them.
+The consular officers at the US Embassy in Dhaka don’t normally ask applicants for any documents other than their passports.
+However, we still recommend that applicants bring the necessary documents if the Consular Officer requests them.

 Mandatory Documents

-• Recent Passport Size Photo (white background only), in case you submitted your DS160 6 months+ ago.
+- Recent Passport-Size Photo (white background only) if you submitted your DS-160 6+ months ago.

 Additional Documentation you might bring: